Reducing vs Flat Interest Rate: Know the Difference

-A flat interest rate is comparable to a simple interest rate.
-The rate is calculated on the total principal amount rather than the outstanding loan balance.
-A flat rate disregards periodic EMI payments and a reduction in the debt amount.
-Therefore, their total interest payable is a little higher.
+A flat interest rate works much like a simple interest rate.
+The interest is calculated on the total principal amount rather than the outstanding loan balance.
+This means a flat rate doesn’t reduce as you repay the loan EMI payments.
+Since it doesn’t take into account the reducing balance method, the overall interest paid ends up being higher.

 Flat rate calculation is based on the following mathematical formula.